 Japan is alive with the presence of kami.
 Kami dwell naturally in trees and fields, mountaintops and seashores, rivers and waterfalls.
 They are “called down” to dwell in the multitude of domestic and public shrines, shrines in parks and factories, shrines on the roadside and byways.
 Traditionally, kami were also associated with Japan’s clans.
 Particularly great human beings may be enshrined as kami after their death.
 And today, the charismatic founders and leaders of Japan’s many new religions are often considered kami.

 One of the oldest and most important kami shrines is surely the famous Ise shrine, housing the Sun Goddess Amaterasu, who is linked to the mythic creation of Japan, to its royal family, and to its sense of national identity.
-The eighth century mythic histories, the Kojiki and Nihonshoki, tell the story of creation and Japan’s mythical descent from Amaterasu.
+The 8th century mythic histories, the Kojiki and Nihonshoki, tell the story of creation and Japan’s mythical descent from Amaterasu.
 If Ise is the shrine of the Sun Goddess, Tsubaki is the shrine of the Earth.
-Located in western Japan, the Tsubaki Grand Shrine has pioneered in establishing a Shintō shrine in America.
+Located in western Japan, the Tsubaki Grand Shrine also established another branch as a Shintō shrine in America in 1987.
 In addition to these two important shrines, there are said to be over 85,000 Shintō shrines, or jinja, in Japan.

 Shintō refers to several contexts of practice.
 In addition to the shrine traditions, sometimes called “Shrine Shintō,” there is “State Shintō,” which emerged after 1868, when the Meiji monarchy attempted to disestablish the prominence of Buddhism and restore Shintō as the foundation of the modern state of Japan.
 More recently, among the many “new religions” of Japan, there are several which draw on distinctively Shintō traditions, but have created communities of religious identity drawn together by a charismatic leader and sustained by an emphasis on the tradition’s healing power.
 These are referred to as “Sect Shintō,” including such movements as the Kuruzomikyo, the Tenrikyo, and the Konkokyo, the latter two of which have developed a few centers in the United States in recent years.